waffledood/hanki/setup/README.md

 # Setup

 This folder contains all the relevant steps that need to be done before the `hanki` frontend & backend projects can be run

+## Running the `Hanki` backend application in `IntelliJ`

+When setting up the run configuration in `IntelliJ`, the `HankiBackendApplication.run.xml` file will automatically selected.